mgormley/pacaya/README.md

 2. Set up a tunnel to the maven repository. ssh -f -N -L 8081:checker:8081 -2 login.clsp.jhu.edu

+If you are installing on the CLSP grid:

+1. Copy the settings.xml from this repository to your .m2 directory.
+Caution: this may overwrite your existing settings.

+	cp ~/.m2/settings{,.bak}
+	cp ./scripts/maven/settings.xml ~/.m2/settings.xml

+   Use your favorite text editor to find/replace all instances of "localhost" with "checker" in your new ~/.m2/settings.xml file.

 ### Installing dependencies locally